 Chef LaTasha McCutcheon wasn’t born in New Jersey, but she’s made the Garden State her home.
 Born in South Carolina, Chef LaTasha was the season 14 winner of Fox network’s food competition show Hell’s Kitchen, and is now working as the chef of Gordon Ramsay’s Pub & Grill at Caesars Atlantic City.

 In contrast to Sbraga’s born-with-a-spatula background, Chef LaTasha found her way into the kitchen by accident.
 “I’ve always been somewhat of a foodie growing up,” she told Best of NJ.
 “I wasn’t the kid who was cooking with my grandmother, or my mother, or my dad, but I was always the first to the table.
 I was always ready to eat.
 And I was never afraid to try new stuff.
 But initially, I didn’t realize that it would become a career for me.”

 Here’s how it all went down: The Orangeburg, South Carolina, native had recently graduated from high school and was preparing to study math and computer science at South Carolina State University.
-“I love restaurants,” she said.
-“I love going to restaurants, I love eating, so I started waiting tables in college, and…I really got to see how a great dish, or a nicely presented plate [would make] people light up.
+“I love restaurants,” she says.
+She adds that, “I love going to restaurants, I love eating, so I started waiting tables in college, and…I really got to see how a great dish, or a nicely presented plate [would make] people light up.
 You see it in the guest when they enjoy their experience.
 And I kind of just fell in love with it in the dining room.”